-This one’s a no brainer folks.
-Catroux’s menu is uber kid-friendly—think peanut butter and jelly bagels or boiled eggs and soldiers.
-A sandpit, chalkboard and toys at the rear end of the café, away from most of the tables and patrons, means you and your sprogs are well looked after.
+This one’s a no-brainer folks.
+Catroux’s menu is super kid-friendly—think peanut butter and jelly bagels or boiled eggs and soldiers.
+A sandpit, chalkboard and toys at the rear end of the café, away from most of the tables and patrons, means you and your sprogs are being well looked after.

 A loud and buzzy restaurant always helps eliminate the noise that inevitably follows when kids enter the stage.
 There is enough going on at Mexico so that you can relax and not worry about about kids being kids.
 Plus, it has kids’ menus (and masks—fabulous if you see someone you know and need to deny ownership) highchairs, crayons and activity sheets to keep them entertained while you enjoy your time away from home.

 At Circus Circus café, bronzed lions at the door welcome you in and with its name and bright décor, it should come as no surprise that it welcomes children.
 The food is great with a good-sized menu to to make sure everyone is kept happy.